 What the doctor does

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and examination often suggests a cause of the neck pain and the tests that need to be done (see Table: Some Causes and Features of Neck Pain Some Causes and Features of Neck Pain ).
+What they find during the history and examination often suggests a cause of the neck pain and the tests that need to be done (see table ).